DAOmasons/RuleBook/tools/index.md

 ## Conclusion

 Your feedback is crucial!
-If you have suggestions for other tools that could be beneficial to the Grant Ships community, or if you have experiences to share about the tools listed, please let us know.
-This section is continuously evolving, just like our community.
+If you have suggestions for other tools that could be beneficial to the Grant Ships community, or if you have experiences to share about the tools listed, please let us know!